program

-As a result of the pandemic, technology, and lifestyle changes, students are more stressed and less mentally and physical healthy, active, and engaged.
+Today, students are less mentally and physically healthy, active, and engaged as a result of the pandemic, technology, and lifestyle changes.
 Students are getting less sleep, exercise, play, and active learning activities.
-A 2022 US Report Card of Physical Activity found fewer than 1 in 10 children ages 6-17 meets federal guidelines for at least 60-minutes of moderate exercise daily, only 62% of US school districts require elementary schools to provide regularly scheduled recess or play time, and only 22% of high school students get 8 hours of sleep.
-Yet, Learning Science research shows moving, sleeping, playing, socializing, and active, meaningful activities are essential for improving mental/physical health, wellbeing, grades, and teaching.
-A 2020 Report on “Connecting the Brain to the Rest of the Body” by the Center on the Developing Child at Harvard University found that the “environments we create and the experiences we provide for young children and their families affect not just the developing brain, but also many other physiological systems, from cardiovascular function and immune responsiveness to metabolic regulation.
-All of these systems are responsible for our lifelong health and wellbeing.”
+A 2022 US Report Card of Physical Activity found that fewer than 1 in 10 children ages 6-17 met the federal guidelines for at least 60-minutes of moderate exercise daily, only 62% of US school districts require elementary schools to provide regularly scheduled recess or play time, and only 22% of high school students get 8 hours of sleep.
+This is a concern since the Learning Sciences show moving, sleeping, playing, socializing, and active, engaging activities are essential for learning, memory, well-being and brain health.

 Follow us on Facebook and Twitter (@learningandtheb / #LatB66) for conference updates and news.